juliapohlmann/EECS393/README.txt

 The Simulation is based on the Efficient Market Hypothesis.
 Forecasted stock prices are a function of historical price drift and a ranom variable to mimic market volatility.
 The simulation makes the assumption that stocks follow a random walk.

 The Monte Carlo Simulator is intended to be used for academic purposes.
 It is a tool for those interested in investing to learn about portfolio allocation, compounding returns, and investing.

+For information on how to run the application, please consult the read me files in the subfolders for the server and client.